GeyserMC/Geyser/docs/extensions.md

 This page describes how to write a extension.

 !!! alert
-    Please keep in mind that Geyser itself may run as a extension to a server or standalone.
+    Please keep in mind that Geyser itself may run as a plugin to a server or standalone.
 If you wish to have your extension supported by a wide audience try to write it as if it runs on the standalone version of Geyser and thus does not have access to the server code.
-For example don't assume you can access the Spigot API unless you wish to limit your extension to run only on Geyser running as a Spigot extension.
+For example don't assume you can access the Spigot API unless you wish to limit your extension to run only on Geyser running as a Spigot plugin.

 ## Maven